dannyyu7/CS1632_Spring2022/exercises/Supplement3/README.md

 ## Task 5: Complete ValidHTMLStringGenerator doShrink method

-Now it's time to look at the testIsValidHTML method:
+Now it's time to look at the testIsValidHTMLTrue method:

 A uniform distribution will not give us valid HTML strings.
 So we need a different generator just like before, namely the HTMLStringGenerator.